mcornick/clilol/docs/clilol_list_account.md

 ---
 ## clilol list account

-list information about your account
+List information about your account

 ### Synopsis